-Our BSc (Hons) Information Technology will appeal to highly motivated students who have a strong interest in designing IT products and services that solve real problems and are used by real people to do real work.
+Our BSc (Hons) Information Technology will appeal to highly motivated students who have a strong interest in data analysis and the management of IT systems.

 - Choose a degree designed in conjunction with industry and the business world to ensure that you develop the skills employers are seeking

 - Cover the major developments in IT today – from Big Data and the Internet of Things (IoT) to User Experience (UX) and User Centred Design

 - Gain valuable experience on an optional year in industry, supported by our dedicated and highly experienced placement staff